scala/make-release-notes/hand-written.md

 The optimizer is enabled using the `-Yopt:l:classpath` compiler option.
 Check `-Yopt:help` to see the full list of available options for the optimizer.

-In the current milestone (2.12.0-M2), the following optimizaionts are available
+As of M2, the following optimizations are available:

-  - Inlining final methods, including methods defined in objects and final methods defined in traits
+* Inlining final methods, including methods defined in objects and final methods defined in traits
-  - If a closure is allocated and invoked within the same method, the closure invocation is replaced by an invocations of the corresponding lambda body method
+* If a closure is allocated and invoked within the same method, the closure invocation is replaced by an invocations of the corresponding lambda body method
-  - Dead code elimination and a small number of cleanup optimizations
+* Dead code elimination and a small number of cleanup optimizations

-The work on the new optimizer is still ongoing and can be tracked on the [scala-opt repostiory issue tracker](https://github.com/scala-opt/scala/issues).
+The work on the new optimizer is still ongoing.
+You can track it in the [scala-opt repository issue tracker](https://github.com/scala-opt/scala/issues).

 ### Unbundled features